-Our goal is to maintain and further advance our leadership position within the anti-C5a complement space, delivering first-in-class autoimmune and anti-inflammatory therapies to market.
+Our goal is to maintain and further advance our leadership position within the anti-C5a complement space, delivering first-inclass autoimmune and anti-inflammatory therapies to market.
 To achieve this goal, we are executing on the following strategies:

-- Advance our lead program IFX-1 for HS.
-Following the read-out of the Phase IIb trial, we plan to design and discuss with the FDA and EMA a Phase III program that would support a regulatory application for IFX-1 for the treatment of HS. - Complete Phase II clinical development of IFX-1 for AAV, PG, oncological diseases and COVID-19 induced severe pneumonia and other complement-mediated autoimmune and inflammatory diseases.
-We are developing IFX-1 for the treatment of AAV, and we have initiated a Phase II program consisting of two clinical trials.
+- Advance our lead program vilobelimab for HS.
+Following the read-out of the Phase IIb trial, we plan to design and discuss with the FDA and EMA a Phase III program that would support a regulatory application for vilobelimab for the treatment of HS. - Advance vilobelimab to market approval for severe COVID-19: Complete the Phase III part of the Phase II/III trial in severe COVID-19 patients and ultimately seek regulatory approval globally, including key markets in the US, Europe and Asia. - Complete Phase II clinical development of vilobelimab for AAV, PG, cSCC and other complement-mediated autoimmune and inflammatory diseases.
+We are developing vilobelimab for the treatment of AAV, and we have initiated a Phase II program consisting of two clinical trials.
 We plan to seek orphan drug designation for AAV in the United States and Europe.
 For PG, we plan to complete an open-label proof-of-concept Phase IIa study, in which we have released preliminary results of the first dosing cohort.
-In addition, we plan to study the potential benefit of IFX-1 treatment in an oncological indication with the initiation of a clinical phase II proof of concept study within the second half of 2020.
-We are developing IFX-1 for the treatment of COVID-19 induced severe pneumonia and have initiated an adaptive randomized clinical trial with the goal to initially assess the safety and efficacy of IFX-1 and, in a second step, to provide proof of efficacy.
-We plan to eventually develop IFX-1 for other complement-mediated autoimmune and inflammatory diseases in the future. - Pursue the clinical development of IFX-2 and continue to expand the breadth of our anti-C5a technology.
-We are developing IFX-2 as an injectable with a longer half-life than IFX-1, making it suitable for chronic inflammatory indications with less severe flares or closer to the onset of disease.
-IFX-2 shares the same features as IFX-1 with respect to its mechanism of action, covered binding epitope and selectivity.
+In addition, we plan to study the potential benefit of vilobelimab treatment in PD-1/PD-L1 inhibitor resistant/refractory locally advanced or metastatic Cutaneous Squamous Cell Carcinoma (cSCC) with the initiation of a clinical Phase II proof of concept study within the first half of 2021.
+We plan to eventually develop vilobelimab for other complement-mediated autoimmune and inflammatory diseases in the future. - Pursue the clinical development of IFX-2 and continue to expand the breadth of our anti-C5a technology.
+We are developing IFX-2 as an injectable with a longer half-life than vilobelimab, making it suitable for chronic inflammatory indications with less severe flares or closer to the onset of disease.
+IFX-2 shares the same features as vilobelimab with respect to its mechanism of action, covered binding epitope and selectivity.
 The pre-clinical development of IFX-2 is supported by a grant from the German government.
-We believe IFX-2 holds the potential to treat various chronic inflammatory diseases that could benefit from a dosing regimen more suitable for chronic therapy. - Commercialize IFX-1, if approved, either independently or in collaboration with a partner.
-We intend to independently pursue the approval and commercialization of IFX-1 for HS and potentially other indications in the United States and Europe.
-We plan to employ a targeted commercial infrastructure to promote access to IFX-1 through centers-of-excellence that treat HS in these core markets.
-Outside of the United States and Europe, we may pursue the approval and commercialization of IFX-1 for HS and potentially other indications either independently or in collaboration with others.
-For other indications, we intend to develop and commercialize IFX-1 either independently or through collaborations with other parties.
+We believe IFX-2 holds the potential to treat various chronic inflammatory diseases that could benefit from a dosing regimen more suitable for chronic therapy. - Commercialize vilobelimab, if approved, either independently or in collaboration with a partner.
+We intend to independently pursue the approval and commercialization of vilobelimab for HS and potentially other indications in the United States and Europe.
+We plan to employ a targeted commercial infrastructure to promote access to vilobelimab through centers-of-excellence that treat HS in these core markets.
+Outside of the United States and Europe, we may pursue the approval and commercialization of vilobelimab for HS and potentially other indications either independently or in collaboration with others.
+For other indications, we intend to develop and commercialize vilobelimab either independently or through collaborations with other parties.